baehyunsol/femtoGPT/log.md

 Removing PE is always better...

+Also, inserting a layer and training 200 more steps always lowers the loss.

-# 31. Training an English model 1
+# 31. Training an English model 1 (fail)

 - tokenizer: bpe (1024 tokens, 64 reserved tokens), case sensitive
 - positional encoding: none